HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/BusinessUseCasePortal/README.md

 ## Using the Business Case Portal

 The Data Contract page is used to identify the sources of data from which Beneficial Ownership Engine input data will be extracted, validated, and reformatted.
-Seven (7) input files are by the Beneficial Ownership Engine.
+Seven (7) input files are required by the Beneficial Ownership Engine.
 These input data files including definition of contents and a step-wise method for collecting the data are described in [BeneficialOwnershipEngine-InputDataDescription](DeliveryIP_GitHub\BusinessUseCasePortal\BeneficialOwnershipEngine-InputDataDescriptions.pdf).

  The instructions described here enable you to generate the required 7 input data from JSON files downloaded from open data sources, including [Open Contracting Partnership](https://www.open-contracting.org/data/data-use/), [Open Sanctions](https://www.opensanctions.org/datasets/), [Open Ownership](https://register.openownership.org/download), and [Open Corporates](https://opencorporates.com/info/our-data/).
+Follow these steps to download and upload open source data to a storage container in Azure.

-Use the following links to download the data.
+ 1. Use the following links to download the data.

 - [Open Contracting Partnership](https://data.open-contracting.org/): Select 'START YOUR SEARCH' and choose data for the country of interest.
 - [Open Ownership](https://register.openownership.org/download): Select 'Download' to retrieve the file, which contains data for several countries (as of this writing it is ~3.5GB of data).
 - [Open Sanctions](https://www.opensanctions.org/datasets/): Select 'Browse all 181 data sources...' and select the data source of interest.
 Note that OpenSanctions is free for non-commercial users, and businesses must acquire a data license to use the dataset.
 - [Open Corporates](https://opencorporates.com/plug-in-our-data/): You can select 'SEARCH FOR FREE' to view the available data; however, a license is required to obtain the data.

+Store the downloaded files in a convenient location.
+In a step below these files will be uploaded to an Azure container.

-For each of these 4 data sources, a ***Data Contract*** and ***Handshake Service*** must be created.
+2. For each of these 4 data sources, a ***Data Contract*** and ***Handshake Service*** must be created.

 A Data Contract is an agreement between a service provider (the Azure services we deploy are the services) and data consumers (customers and partners) that determines the management and intended usage of data between different organizations, or groups within an organization.
 The aim is to ensure reliable and high-quality data that can be trusted by all parties involved.
 Data Contracts allow a service to define the entities they own, along with the schema, semantics, and various rules and thresholds such as those for data quality applicable to the data set defined in the contract.